smXplorer/AlliGator/docs/source/alligator-decay-preprocessing.rst

 decay.
 It is possible to compensate artificially for this truncation by extrapolating the decay with an exponential tail.

-Likewise, if the IRF used for NLSF analysis by decay model reconvolution with the IRF, a truncated IRF may potentially affect the quality of the computed convolution product, which IRF extrapolation may improve upon.
+Likewise, if the IRF used for NLSF analysis for reconvolution with the decay model is truncated, the computed convolution product may differ significantly from the true convolution product.
+IRF extrapolation may help improve the results.

 The parameters defining the range of the extrapolation are defined in **Settings:Fluorescence Decay:Decay Pre-Processing** under the *Extrapolate